North Dakota officials hope to quell pipeline protests with fines

 Officers will stop vehicles they believe are headed to the camp and inform drivers they are committing an infraction and could be fined $1,000.

-These penalties should serve as a hindrance, according to Cecily Fong, a spokeswoman for the North Dakota Department of Emergency Services.
+There will be no "hard road block," according to Cecily Fong, a spokeswoman for the North Dakota Department of Emergency Services, but these penalties should serve as a hindrance.

 "So that effectively is going to block that stuff (supplies), but there is not going to be a hard road block," Fong said by telephone.